thriveweb/sailinginparadise/content/boatTours/2022-11-10-work-christmas-party-ideas.md

   description: Charter a boat for the perfect Work Christmas Party venue.
 Your
     team will love this Christmas Party idea!
 Best water views, BYO, Sound System and more...
-  title: Work Christmas Parties | Sailing in Paradise
+  title: Work Christmas Party ideas | Sailing in Paradise
+  noindex: true
 ---